-To walk you through this semi-ambiguous dress code (widely deemed the most confusing of all), we tapped industry experts to share their insights.
+That's where we come in.
+To walk you through this semi-ambiguous dress code (which is widely deemed the most confusing of all), we tapped industry experts Kaila Rudolph and Ariel Gutowicz to and asked them to share their insights.
 Read on for a breakdown of semi-formal wedding attire.

 Semi-Formal Wedding Attire for Men and Women

 If you're not a fan of floor-length gowns, you'll be pleased to know that these are beyond what the semi-formal dress code requires.
 Women following this fashion directive might opt for a cocktail dress or a polished set.
 Semi-formal also translates to shorter hemlines, bold prints, or elevated separates like a festive top paired with tailored dress pants.
 "Like all wedding rules, fashion has also shifted," says Rudolph, former director of merchandising at Brideside.
 "A jumpsuit or tailored pantsuit with refined accessories can have the same impact as a cocktail dress or even a long, flowy gown.
 Flirty details like ruffles, sleeves, slits, or high-low hemlines also work."

 If a semi-formal event is set to take place outside, chic flats are acceptable.
 "You can you go more relaxed with a fun sandal, but not the dingy ones you wore all last summer," Rudolph advises.
 When it comes to beauty, skip the Cinderella-style up-do.
 "Finish the look with simple yet styled hair and fun accessories," adds Gutowicz, a brand stylist for BHLDN.